Fire and rescue services

 Full travel advice: Local contacts

 Crime levels in the Seychelles are low.
-However, petty crime happens and can include:
+But petty crime occurs.
+This includes:

 To protect yourself from crime: